 CHERRY CREEK NORTH

 The shops at Cherry Creek North are in a league of their own.
-In fact, you'll need a full day to explore the boutiques that cover more than 20 city blocks.
+In fact, you'll need a full day to explore the unique boutiques that cover this walkable 16-block neighborhood.
 Start with MAX for a tight selection of women's clothing, shoes, jewelry and purses from international designers.
 Look for Dries Van Noten, Chloe, Isabel Marant, Nina Ricci, Proenza Schouler, Saint Laurent and Thakoon.
 Owner Max Martinez throws a mean party every year for the glitterati who love to pose in his glamorous clothes.
 The store throws off the same tres chic vibe, with seriously svelte mannequins wearing lots of short, tight black garments.

 Next stop is Lawrence Covell.
 This Italian boutique is the main course, a little slice of paradiso at the core of trendy Cherry Creek North.
 Cathy and Lawrence Covell have operated the men's and women's store for decades, raising their son on buying trips to the old country.
 Now he's running the store with them, stepping with ease into his father's Italian loafers.
 Tailored jackets, trousers and skirts in the world's most luscious fabrics line the walls.
 Expect to pay for the luxury, but plan to wear the garments — and feel like Lauren Bacall and Bogey as you do — forever.

 For fine men's clothing from American designers and classic European houses, visit Andrisen Morton.
 Dave Morton and Craig Andrisen had been outfitting Denver bankers and lawyers for years from their shop in the heart of Downtown's Financial District when an opportunity came along to snag a storefront in posh Cherry Creek.
 Loyal customers come for the deep selection of accessible designer lines.